You want more customers. Right?

 Keep Your Integrity

 There is a dangerous territory you can enter in the wide world of online reviews.
-That danger zone is paying for and/or creating artificial reviews.
+That danger zone is paying for and/or creating artificial or fake reviews.
 Do companies do it?
 Most definitely.
 Do they get caught?
 It’s definitely possible.

 Platforms that have a review section available have algorithms made to flag suspicious-looking review trends.
 Getting flagged is bad.
 It can have major consequences to your page which can and will affect your online presence.